oVirt/ovirt-site/source/api/scoped-macpoolmanager.html.md

 ## Summary

-Previously there was sole pool of MACs, it's MAC ranges for this pool could/can be configured via engine-config.
-Now each data center have some MAC pool associated.
+Previously there was sole pool of MACs, it's MAC ranges for this pool could be configured via engine-config.
+Now each data center have some MAC pool associated and MAC pools cannot be configured via engine-config.

 ## Owner